fejlek/Nine-Circles-Statistics/Seventh Circle - Quantile Regression/Seventh_circle_quantile_regression_1.md

 <br/> There are many various locations.
 Since these represent
-neighboring observations, we can consider them as clusters later in our analysis to account for the fact that these observations might be dependent.
+neighboring observations, we can consider them as clusters later in our inference when evaluating statistical significance to account for the fact that these observations might be correlated.

 Let us check next for missing and duplicated data. <br/>